geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md

 While writing this, I realize it is probably best to introduce the concept first with a simple linear track.
 Stay tuned.

 # Demo code

-As always, here is the code of the current demo.
-You can also view it on GitHub.

 {{< show-file-code "scripts/scenes/DemoLinearTrackSceneWithFriction.tsx" >}}